 2.2.1.
-Sustainability Committee
+Sustainability committee

-committee (i.e., sustainability committee5) to manage environmental activities that might help firms maintain their social license and meet stakeholders' expectations (Helfaya & Moussa, 2017; Jaggi et al., 2017; Peters & Romi, 2015).
+One of the key environmental governance mechanisms is establishing an environmental committee (i.e. sustainability committee3) to manage environmental activities that might help firms maintain their social license and meet stakeholders' expectations (Helfaya & Moussa, 2017; Jaggi et al., 2017; Peters & Romi, 2015).
 The sustainability committee's function typically includes managing the quality of the company's stakeholder engagement process and sustainability policies and monitoring disclosures provided to stakeholders (Helfaya & Moussa, 2017; Michelon et al., 2015; Peters & Romi, 2015).
-The existence of a sustainability committee can increase the credibility of sustainability reports because it is expected to address environmental controls and risks, targets and strategic opportunities, and commitments to stakeholders (Al-shaer & Zaman, 2018; Rodrigue et al., (20136).
+The existence of a sustainability committee4 can increase the credibility of sustainability reports because it is expected to address environmental controls and risks, targets and strategic opportunities, and commitments to stakeholders (Al-Shaer & Zaman, 2018; Rodrigue et al. 2013).
 Cowen et al. (1987) pointed out that the sustainability committee is key to legitimately reacting or proacting to social and environmental pressures, consequently increasing a firm's level of environmental responsibility disclosure and managing a company's image through its communications on environmental strategies and goals (also Lu & Abeysekera, 2014; Neu et al., 1998; Zhou et al., 2017).
 In this respect, the concept of legitimacy provides guidelines for directors in identifying stakeholders and recognizing their heterogeneous expectations (Helfaya & Moussa, 2017).
 Rodrigue et al. (2013) investigated whether sustainability committees play substantial or symbolic roles in environmental performance and disclosure and asserted that the committees emphasize the avoidance of reputational risk and litigation costs, thus affecting the quality of environmental disclosure.
 Peters and Romi (2014) and Liao et al. (2015) found that the sustainability committee enhances disclosure of GHG emissions, suggesting that it can play a crucial role in addressing environmental issues from the perspectives of challenges, opportunities, and engagement with stakeholders (Jaggi et al., 2017).
 Recently, Helfaya and Moussa (2017) found that such a committee is significantly positively associated with the quality of environmental disclosures.
 In contrast, Rankin et al. (2011) found no relationship between sustainability committees and the propensity for GHG disclosure in Australian firms.